Automated Construction of Bounded-Loss Imperfect-Recall Abstractions in Extensive-Form Games: Introduction

-The information abstractions reduce the size of the original large extensive-form game by removing information available to players; hence merging their information sets.
-Since the players have to play identical strategy in the merged information sets, the size of the strategy representation in the abstracted game can be significantly smaller than in the original game.
+The information abstractions reduce the size of the original large extensive-form game by removing information available to players; hence, merging their information sets.
+Since the players have to play an identical strategy in the merged information sets, the size of the strategy representation in the abstracted game can be significantly smaller than in the original game.
 The abstracted game is then solved, and the small resulting strategies are used in the original game.
 Most of the work on information abstractions was driven by research in the poker domain.
 Information abstractions were initially created using domain-dependent knowledge \cite{shi2000abstraction,billings2003approximating}.
 Algorithms for creating information abstractions followed \cite{gilpin2006competitive,Gilpin07:Abstraction} and led to the development of bots with increasing quality of play in poker.
-This work culminated in lossless information abstractions (i.e., abstractions where the strategies obtained by solving the abstracted game form optimal strategies in the original game) which allowed solving the Rhode Island Hold'em, a game with $3.1\cdot 10^9$ nodes in the game tree \cite{gilpin2007}.
-When moving to larger games, lossless abstractions were found to be too restrictive to offer sufficient reductions in the size of the abstracted game.
+This work culminated in lossless information abstractions (i.e., abstractions where the strategies obtained by solving the abstracted game form optimal strategies in the original game) which allowed solving the Rhode Island Hold'em, a poker game with $3.1\cdot 10^9$ nodes in the game tree \cite{gilpin2007}{, after reducing the number of sequences in the sequence form representation of the game to approximately 1.4\% of their original number.} When moving to larger games, lossless abstractions were found to be too restrictive to offer sufficient reductions in the size of the abstracted game.
 Hence the focus switched to lossy abstractions.
 A mathematical framework that can be used to create perfect recall information abstractions with bounds on solution quality was introduced \cite{kroer2014extensive}.
 Additionally, both lossless and lossy imperfect recall abstractions were provided in \cite{lanctot2012,kroer2016imperfect}.
 The authors show that running the CFR algorithm on this class of imperfect recall abstractions leads to a bounded regret in the full game.
-In this work, we also focus on imperfect recall abstractions (see the next section for the comparison of our approach to the state-of-the-art).
+Even though these restrictions simplify solving of the abstracted game, they prevent us from creating sufficiently small and useful abstracted games and thus fully exploit the possibilities of imperfect recall.
+Existing methods for using imperfect recall abstractions without severe limitations cannot provide any guarantees of the quality of computed strategies \cite{waugh2009}, or assume that the abstraction is given and require computationally complex approximation of a bilinear program to solve it \cite{cermak2018approximating}.